All insights

 10. How TDSR fits the Protection pillar

-In the 4-Pillar Audit, the TDSR stress test and affordability buffer sit in the Protection pillar — what protects your financial position under adverse scenarios.
+In the Property Portfolio Analysis, the TDSR stress test and affordability buffer sit in the Protection pillar, what protects your financial position under adverse scenarios.
 I run every client's affordability at three stress levels:

 The bank's stress test is a floor.
 Your own stress test should be the ceiling you actually plan to.